-JHU will hold its 2nd summer school on the growth and design of bulk crystalline materials in July 2017.
+APPLY NOW!
+JHU will hold its 2nd summer school on the growth and design of bulk crystalline materials July 16-21, 2017.
 The school will feature a combination of hands-on experiences and lectures by internationally recognized crystal growth specialists and will cover a range of topics.Apply Now!

 In August, 2016, PARADIM welcomed a set of 20 industry participants representing six different companies to the Industry Users Kick-Off Meeting.
 Some of the companies, who are existing collaborators with Cornell, are interested in exploring Cornell’s new capabilities provided by PARADIM.
 Others are new to Cornell and have specific project ideas in mind that are best addressed by PARADIM.
 All participants are seeking assistance from the unique and growing capabilities that PARADIM provides through its user facilities and collaboration opportunities.